pledra/odoo-product-configurator/product_configurator_refactor/README.rst

 Product Configurator Refactor
 =============================

-This module refactors product configurator module.
+This module refactors the product configurator module to add the product.attribute.value.line object to store additional fields specific to the product-attribute-value.

 Usage
 =====